Extended Reduced-Form Framework for Non-Life Insurance: Pricing and hedging of non-life insurance liability cash flow in hybrid market

 We consider $d$ liquidly traded primary assets on the financial market described by price process vector $S := (S^1_t, ..., S^d_t)_{t \in [0, T]}$, which follows a real-valued $(P, \Fb)$-semimartingale.
 We assume that there is a publicly accessible index, based on the intensity process $\mu$ and modelled by the process $L:=(L_t)_{t \in [0,T]}$ with

 see e.g. \cite{Cai-Bla}.
-This index reflects the underlying systematic risk-factor related to the insurance portfolio, such as mortality risk, weather risk, car accident risk, etc. We distinguish three kinds of primary assets as elements of the vector $S$: \begin{enumerate} \item traditional financial assets, such as the zero-coupon bond, call and put options, futures etc.; \item inflation linked derivatives, such as inflation linked zero-coupon bond (called also zero-coupon Treasury Inflation Protected Security, TIPS), which pays off $I_T$ (equivalent to 1 real unit) at time $T$, inflation linked call and put options, etc.; \item macro risk-factor linked derivatives based on the index $L$, such as longevity bond which pays off $L_T$ at time $T$, weather index-based derivatives, etc. \end{enumerate} We denote by $L(S,P,\Gb)$ the space of $\R^d$-valued $\Gb$-predictable $S$-integrable processes.
-We call portfolio or value process $S^\delta:=(S^\delta_t)_{t \in [0,T]}$ associated to a trading strategy $\delta:= (\delta_t)_{t \in [0,T]}$ in $L(S,P,\Gb)$ the following càdlàg optional process\footnote{We follow the definitions in \cite{Bia-Pra}.}
+This index reflects the underlying systematic risk-factor related to the insurance portfolio, such as mortality risk, weather risk, car accident risk, etc. We distinguish three kinds of primary assets as elements of the vector $S$: \begin{enumerate} \item financial assets, such as the zero-coupon bond, call and put options, futures etc.; \item inflation linked derivatives, such as inflation linked zero-coupon bond (called also zero-coupon Treasury Inflation Protected Security, TIPS), which pays off $I_T$ (equivalent to 1 real unit) at time $T$, inflation linked call and put options, etc.; \item macro risk factor linked derivatives based on the index $L$, such as longevity bond which pays off $L_T$ at time $T$, weather index-based derivatives, etc. Note that apart from longevity bonds, other macro index based derivatives are still not common in the market. \end{enumerate} We denote by $L(S,P,\Gb)$ the space of $\R^d$-valued $\Gb$-predictable $S$-integrable processes.
+By following the definitions in \cite{Bia-Pra}, we call portfolio or value process $S^\delta:=(S^\delta_t)_{t \in [0,T]}$ associated to a trading strategy $\delta:= (\delta_t)_{t \in [0,T]}$ in $L(S,P,\Gb)$ the following càdlàg optional process

 It is called self-financing if

 We introduce the following set

 \begin{defn} A \emph{benchmark} or \emph{numéraire portfolio} $S^{*}:=(S^{*}_t)_{t \in [0,T]}$ is an element of $\mathcal{V}^{+}_1$, such that